Mattia46/firstMonth/exercises/command_line_exercises.md

 First download this [challenge file](https://dl.dropboxusercontent.com/u/13196858/Challenge%201.zip).

-If you're on Nitrous use the following commands:
+If you're on Nitrous (or just want to work purely from the command line) use the following commands:

 ```
 curl https://dl.dropboxusercontent.com/u/13196858/Challenge%201.zip > Challenge01.zip